ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-C-OPAQUE" type="Recommendation" title="Use incomplete C/C++ `struct` pointers to make type opaque">

-In a secure Rust development, when interfacing with C or C++, Rust types that are to be considered opaque in C/C++ should be translated as incomplete `struct` types (i,e., declared without definition) and be provided with a dedicated constructor and destructor.
+In a secure Rust development, when interfacing with C or C++, Rust types that are to be considered opaque in C/C++ SHOULD be translated as incomplete `struct` types (i,e., declared without definition) and be provided with a dedicated constructor and destructor.